percona/k8spg-docs/docs/update-data-volumes.md

 ## Prerequisites:

+The following conditions should be met for the Volumes-based migration:

-- You have a v1 cluster with `spec.keepData: true` in the Custom Resource
+- You have a version 1.x cluster with `spec.keepData: true` in the Custom Resource
-- You have both operators deployed and allow them to control resources in the same namespace
+- You have both Operators deployed and allow them to control resources in the same namespace
 - Old and new clusters must be of the same PostgreSQL major version

-This migration method introduces a downtime.
-Also you can only reverse it by restoring the old cluster from the backup.
+This migration method has two limitations.
+First of all, this migration method introduces a downtime.
+Also, you can only reverse such migration by restoring the old cluster from the backup.
 See [other migration methods](update.md) if you need lower downtime and a roll back plan.

-## Prepare v1 cluster for the migration
+## Prepare version 1.x cluster for the migration

-1. Remove all replicas from the cluster, keeping only primary running.
-It is required to assure that primary PVC volume does not change.
+1. Remove all Replicas from the cluster, keeping only primary running.
+It is required to assure that Volume of the primary [PVC](https://kubernetes.io/docs/concepts/storage/persistent-volumes/) does not change.
+The `deploy/cr.yaml` configuration file should have it as follows:

     ```yaml
+    ...
     pgReplicas:
         hotStandby:
           size: 0
     ```

-2. Apply the custom resource.
+2. Apply the Custom Resource in a usual way:

     ```{.bash data-prompt="$"}
-    $ kubectl apply -f cr.yaml
+    $ kubectl apply -f deploy/cr.yaml
     ```

-3. When all replicas are gone, proceed with removing the cluster.
-Double check that `spec.keepData` is in place, otherwise the Operator will delete the volumes.
+3. When all Replicas are gone, proceed with removing the cluster.
+Double check that `spec.keepData` is in place, otherwise the Operator will delete the volumes!

     ```{.bash data-prompt="$"}
     $ kubectl delete perconapgcluster cluster1
     ```

-4. Find PVC for the primary and `pgBackRest`:
+4. Find PVC for the Primary and `pgBackRest`:

     ```{.bash data-prompt="$"}
     $ kubectl get pvc --selector=pg-cluster=cluster1 -n pgo